-- 4.7 Internal Audit is part of the Finance Service Area, with the Chief Internal Auditor reporting directly to the Head of Finance.
-However, in order to maintain its independence Internal Audit has a right of access to the Chief Executive and/or the Leader of the Council and/or the Chair of the Audit Committee should circumstances warrant it.
-The Chief Internal Auditor also reports in his own name. - 4.8 Internal Audit carry out some non-audit functions, including controlling imprest accounts, issuing controlled stationery and undertaking financial appraisals for departments on request. - 4.9 The Chief Internal Auditor is responsible: - in managerial terms to the Head of Finance - for the performance of the Internal Audit Service to the Audit Committee - providing a level of assurance, or otherwise, to the Audit Committee. - 4.10 The Chief Internal Auditor's responsibilities to the Audit Committee include: - presenting for approval the internal audit charter - presenting and obtaining approval of the risk-based annual audit plan - reporting quarterly on the work undertaken by Internal Audit - reporting any serious weaknesses found in the internal control systems, governance or risk, and any instances where corrective action has not been taken by management - reporting any instances where responses to audit reports have not been received within a reasonable timescale of the issue of draft and/or final audit reports, and any instances where agreed management actions have not been implemented within an acceptable time period
+- 4.9 Internal Audit is part of the Resources Directorate, with the Chief Internal Auditor reporting directly to the Chief Officer.
+However, in order to maintain its independence Internal Audit has a right of access to the Chief Executive and/or the Leader of the Council and/or the Chair of the Governance and Audit Committee should circumstances warrant it.
+The Chief Internal Auditor also reports in his own name. - 4.10 Internal Audit carry out some non-audit functions, including controlling imprest accounts, issuing controlled stationery and undertaking financial appraisals for departments on request.
+The Chief Internal Auditor will report to the Governance and Audit Committee if, in his opinion, these non-audit functions impact on the independent of the Team or their ability to meet the requirements of the PSIAS. - 4.11 The Chief Internal Auditor is responsible: - in managerial terms to the Deputy Chief Executive/ Chief Officer Resources. - for the performance of the Internal Audit Service to the Governance and Audit Committee

-- providing an annual audit opinion of the overall adequacy and effectiveness of the Council's internal control environment - making the Audit Committee aware of emerging trends and successful practices in internal auditing. - 4.11 The Audit Committee responsibilities are in accordance with the committee's terms of reference.
+- for providing a level of assurance, or otherwise, to the Governance and Audit Committee and the Strategic Leadership Team. - 4.12 The Chief Internal Auditor's responsibilities to the Governance and Audit Committee include: - keeping under review and periodically presenting for approval the Internal Audit Charter; - presenting and obtaining approval of the risk-based annual Audit Plan: - reporting quarterly on the work undertaken by Internal Audit; - reporting any serious weaknesses found in the internal control systems, governance or risk, and any instances where corrective action has not been taken by management; - reporting any instances where responses to audit reports have not been received within a reasonable timescale of the issue of draft and/or final audit reports, and any instances where agreed management actions have not been implemented within an acceptable time period; - providing an annual audit report, including an opinion of the overall adequacy and effectiveness of the Council's internal control environment; - the annual report must also include a statement on conformance with the Public Sector Internal Audit Standards and the results of the quality assurance and improvement programme; and - making the Governance and Audit Committee aware of emerging trends and successful practices in internal auditing. - 4.13 The Governance and Audit Committee responsibilities are in accordance with the Committee's terms of reference set out in the Council's Constitution.